Santos Escobar: NXT (2019–2022)

-On August 14, 2019, Alcantar signed a contract with WWE.
+On August 14, 2019, Alcantar signed a contract with WWE, which was publicly acknowledged on September 4.
 During one of the first weeks while training at the WWE Performance Center, Alcantar suffered a knee injury that prevented him from wrestling for several months.
-He made his in-ring debut under his real name for NXT on February 15, 2020, teaming with Raul Mendoza to defeat Lewis Howley and Sam Stoker on a show in Fort Pierce, Florida.
-On April 12, 2020, Alcantar was announced as a participant in the interim Cruiserweight Title tournament under his El Hijo del Fantasma ring name representing Group B in the tournament.
-He lost to Isaiah "Swerve" Scott but defeated Jack Gallagher and Akira Tozawa thus making it to the finals.
+He made his in-ring debut under his real name for NXT on February 15, 2020, teaming with Raul Mendoza to defeat Lewis Howley and Sam Stoker at a live event in Fort Pierce, Florida.
+On April 12, he was announced as a participant in the interim NXT Cruiserweight Championship tournament under his El Hijo del Fantasma ring name, representing Group B. This led to his televised debut on NXT ten days later, where he defeated Jack Gallagher, but was attacked by two masked men after the match.
+Despite losing to Isaiah "Swerve" Scott, Fantasma defeated Akira Tozawa to make it to the finals, where he defeated Drake Maverick to win the Cruiserweight Championship, his first championship in WWE.
+On the June 10 episode of NXT, Fantasma joined forces with the masked men, who revealed themselves to be Joaquin Wilde and Raul Mendoza.
+After attacking Maverick, Fantasma unmasked himself and adopted the new ring name of Santos Escobar, establishing himself as a heel in the process.
+The group was later named Legado Del Fantasma.